Sound propagation in realistic interactive 3D scenes with parameterized sources using deep neural operators: Discussion

 DeepONet more easily learns lower-frequency modes than higher-frequency modes.
 Using the \texttt{sine} activation function and employing Fourier expansion in the input layer to span multiple periods accomplishes the goal of helping the network learn higher-frequency content.
 Although the above modifications dramatically improved the learning capability of DeepONet, it still lacks some accuracy above $700$ Hz for larger and more complex geometries.
 Increasing the number of layers and neurons did not improve the accuracy, indicating that the network bottleneck is not the capacity but rather difficulties in the optimization to find better optima.
 It is well-known that all neural networks have challenges when the ratio between upper-frequency and domain size gets larger, which is addressed in the current study by proposing a simple domain decomposition technique.

-A noise floor is observed in the impulse responses before the direct sound arrival, oscillating at the non-causal fundamental frequency.
+A spurious noise is observed in the impulse responses before the direct sound arrival, oscillating at the non-causal fundamental frequency.
 The network struggles to simultaneously learn wave propagation and zero pressures due to the trigonometric feature expansion and \texttt{sine} activation functions.
 This trade-off between aiding network learning with prior knowledge and learning zero pressures can be managed since the non-zero pressures are small and may not be audible in practical applications.

-Training the $2$D domain is efficient, taking less than 40 minutes, while the $3$D domain requires significantly more time, mainly due to streaming data from disk.
-This accounts for a $1 {,}200\times$ increase in data loading time.
-The larger network and batch sizes in $3$D contribute to increased training time, but the forward/backward propagation time scales better than the cubic complexity of standard numerical methods.
-Thus, DeepONet demonstrates the ability to overcome the curse of dimensionality, consistent with the theoretical work of \cite{lanthaler2022error}.
+Training the $2$D domain is efficient, taking less than 40 minutes, while training the $3$D domains requires between one and three days, mainly due to streaming data from disk.
+This accounts for an overall $64\times$ increase in time, with more than a $1 {,}200\times$ increase in data loading time for the furnished geometry.
+The larger network and batch sizes in $3$D contribute to a $18\times$ increase in training time, but the forward/backward propagation time scales better than the cubic complexity of standard numerical methods.
 Transfer learning experiments show a $3\times$ speedup when fine-tuning the network parameters on scaled geometries for a square and an L-shape domain.
 Still, limited improvements are seen when transferring to a furnished domain.
 The results indicate that transfer learning frameworks could lead to faster training, provided that the source and target models are \textit{similar enough} for the target wave field to be learned efficiently.

 The surrogate models exhibit efficient execution, with inference times below $49$ ms for the cubic, L-shape, and furnished rooms, meeting real-time requirements for audio-visual applications.
 The dome's inference time is slower, taking $132$ ms due to the larger dimensionality of the discretized source input functions.
 This could be addressed by sampling the input function more accurately, ensuring no zero-samples are outside the geometry.
 However, if the learned model is intended to be used as a source model for transfer learning, more sophisticated methods should be applied to relate spatial locations between models.
 Also, using convolutional neural networks for the branch net could decrease the number of network parameters.